LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Fix**: run the fix script as described in issue [\#17672](/redmine/issues/17672 "Necessary Maintenance: Remove deprecated lar::PtrMaker alias (Closed)")\
 **Contact**: Lynn Garren

-Geometry and utility code moved to larcorealg(#Geometry-and-utility-code-moved-to-larcorealg) {.wiki-class-count}
+Geometry and utility code moved to larcorealg
 ------------------------------------------------------------------------------------------------

 **When was committed**: [v06\_43\_00](ReleaseNotes064300)\